 Each independent member of our board of directors and Peter Lorange receives an annual cash retainer of \$45,000.
-In addition, in 2008, the chairman of the audit committee received an annual payment of \$15,000.
-Beginning in the fiscal year ending December 31, 2009, this annual amount increases to \$20,000.
-The chairman of the compensation committee receives an annual payment of \$5,000 and each member of the compensation and audit committee receives an annual payment of \$5,000 and each member of the compensation and audit committee receives an annual payment of \$5,000 and each member of the conflicts committee will receive \$1,500 per attended meeting.
+In addition, the chair of the audit committee receives an annual payment of \$20,000 and each member of the audit committee receives an annual payment of \$5,000.
+The chair of the compensation committee receives an annual payment of \$5,000 and each member of the compensation committee also receives an annual payment of \$5,000.
+The chair of the conflicts committee receives an annual payment of \$5,000 for the regular quarterly committee meetings and \$1,500 per meeting for any other meetings attended during the calendar year.
 All annual cash retainers and payments are payable in equal quarterly installments.